Farama-Foundation/Metaworld/README.md

 For more background information, please refer to our [website](https://meta-world.github.io) and the accompanying [conference publication](https://arxiv.org/abs/1910.10897), which **provides baseline results for 8 state-of-the-art meta- and multi-task RL algorithms**.

-For users attempting to reproduce results found in the Meta-World paper please use this command: pip install git+https://github.com/Farama-Foundation/Metaworld.git@04be337a12305e393c0caf0cbf5ec7755c7c8feb

 __Table of Contents__
 - [Installation](#installation)
 - [Using the benchmark](#using-the-benchmark)